-14.8 In Bournemouth, Dorset and Poole, the MSA predominantly comprises the proven mineral resource (based on mapping prepared by the British Geological Survey) and amended to exclude:
+14.8 In Bournemouth, Dorset and Poole, the MSA comprises the proven mineral resource (based on mapping prepared by the British Geological Survey (BGS)) and amended to exclude:

-- a. previous and current workings

-- b. roads

-- c. urban areas and

-- d. proposed urban extensions (where these coincide with the safeguarded building stone resource).
+- a. previously worked land (provided the mineral resource is exhausted) - b. roads - c. land within settlement boundaries and - d. proposed urban extensions (where these coincide with the safeguarded building stone resource).

-14.9 For sand and gravel, the MSA is based on mapping prepared by the British Geological Survey (BGS)(23) and additional work commissioned from them on the sand and gravel resource(24).
+14.9 For sand and gravel, the MSA is based on mapping prepared by the BGS(26) and additional work commissioned from them on the sand and gravel resource(27).
 Although this identified considerable reserves of sand and gravel within Bournemouth and extending into Poole, the majority of this resource is not safeguarded given its location within an urban area.
 However, more open areas to the north of Poole and Bournemouth where an aggregate resource exists have been included within the MSA.

-14.10 A Ball Clay Consultation Area was identified in 1953, covering 147 km of the Wareham Basin.
+14.10 A Ball Clay Consultation Area was identified in 1953, covering 147 km2 of the Wareham Basin.
 This was updated in 2009 in consultation with the industry.
-This Consultation Area is designated as the ball clay Mineral Safeguarding Area and has been incorporated into the Mineral Safeguarding Area for Bournemouth, Dorset and Poole.
+This Consultation Area is designated as the ball clay MSA and has been incorporated into the MSA for Bournemouth, Dorset and Poole.
 It does not include land below the High Water Mark.
-The recent British Geological Survey ball clay study (25)has confirmed no changes are needed to the current ball clay safeguarding area.
+The recent BGS ball clay study(28) has confirmed no changes are needed to the current ball clay safeguarding area.